VTF&W Suggests Removing Bird Feeders by April 1

 “We are already receiving our first bear reports, and the warmer temperatures predicted now will stimulate more bears to emerge from their dens to seek any food sources they can smell,” said Forrest Hammond, Vermont’s bear biologist.

 “Bears are very fond of suet and bird seed, especially black oil sunflower seed, which they can smell from a long distance.
 Bringing feeders in at night doesn’t work, because bears will still feed on seed that is spilled on the ground.”

 Bird feeders are just one of the things that can attract hungry bears.
 Other sources of food that bears find appealing are pet food, barbecue grills, garbage, household trash containers, open dumpsters, campsites with accessible food, and food wastes.

-Purposely feeding a bear is not just bad for the bear, it causes problems for your neighbors, and it’s also illegal.
+Purposely feeding a bear is not just bad for the bear -- it is dangerous for you, it causes problems for your neighbors and it’s also illegal.

 Fish and Wildlife also offers the following tips to avoid bear problems:

 Keep chickens and honeybees secure within an electric fence or other bear-proof enclosure.

 If you compost learn to do it without causing odors that attract wildlife.

 Store trash in a secure place.
 Trash cans alone are not enough.